Connecticut’s 10 Highest Waterfalls Last Updated: August 2023

-Located on land owned and maintained by the Cheshire Land Trust, this waterfall features an 80-foot drop and is spectacular after a heavy rain.
+Located on land owned and maintained by the Town of Cheshire, this waterfall features an 80-foot drop and is spectacular after a heavy rain.

 Located within Sleeping Giant State Park, this fall of 76 feet comes to life in spring or during a rainy period.